-Xing Fan is a specialist in Chinese drama, theatre and performance culture.
-Her broader research interests include practice and aesthetics in Asian performance, comparative historiography, inter-cultural collaborations, gender and performance, sound studies and theatre, and pedagogy.
-Xing is the author of Staging Revolution: Artistry and Aesthetics in Model Beijing Opera during the Cultural Revolution, examines ten Beijing opera productions designated as models for literature and art during the Cultural Revolution (1966–1976), a decade of turmoil in the People’s Republic of China.
-It offers an analysis of the artistic choices in the real, practical context of bringing dramatic characters to life on stage, examining how major artistic elements interacted with each other in defining and communicating era-specific aesthetics.
-Xing’s peer-reviewed articles and translations appear in Asian Theatre Journal, Performance Matters, and Renditions; her essays and chapters also appear in the books Women in Asian Performance: Aesthetics and Politics, Routledge Handbook of Asian Theatre, New Modern Chinese Women and Gender Politics, and A Dictionary of Critical and Cultural Theory.
-Xing’s current research project examines the interaction between classical theatre and politics in the PRC after the Cultural Revolution; it has been funded by the Connaught New Researcher Award, SSHRC Insight Grants, and SSHRC Insight Development Grants.
+Xing Fan is a specialist in Chinese drama, theatre, and performance culture.
+Her broader research interests include practice and aesthetics in Asian performance, historiography, inter-cultural collaborations, gender and performance, sound studies and theatre, and pedagogy.
+Xing is the author of Staging Revolution: Artistry and Aesthetics in Model Beijing Opera during the Cultural Revolution (HKUP 2018).
+Her peer-reviewed articles and translations appear in Asian Theatre Journal, Performance Matters, Critical Stages/Scènes Critiques, and Renditions; her essays also appear in the books Women in Asian Performance: Aesthetics and Politics, Routledge Handbook of Asian Theatre, New Modern Chinese Women and Gender Politics, and A Dictionary of Critical and Cultural Theory.
+Xing’s research has been funded by the Connaught New Researcher Award, SSHRC Insight Grants, and SSHRC Insight Development Grants.
 She is currently conducting two SSHRC-funded projects, one on female transgression of Beijing opera during 1880–1949, the other on experimental traditional theatre in contemporary China.

-Xing believes in hands-on practice in education and scholarship.
-She is a performer with training and stage experience in the performance cultures including jingju (Beijing opera), kunqu (Kun opera), kabuki, gudianwu (Chinese classical dance), Nihon Buyō (Japanese dance), and Balinese dance.
+Xing believes in hands-on practice in teaching, learning, and research.
+She is a performer with training and stage experience in the performance arts including jingju (Beijing opera), kunqu (Kun opera), kabuki, gudianwu (Chinese classical dance), Nihon Buyō (Japanese dance), Balinese dance, and the gamelan ensemble.
 Xing is a winner of Hawai‘i State Theatre Council’s Po‘okela Award for Best Leading Female Role for her performance of Omitsu in Nozaki Village (an English-language kabuki production) in 2004.
 Xing served as a Vice President of the Association for Asian Performance during 2014–2016 and 2016–2018.
 She is an area editor (China) for Asian Theatre Journal and an editorial board member for Theatre, Dance and Performance Training.

 “Stars on the Rise: Jingju Actresses in Republican China,” in Women in Asian Performance: Aesthetics and Politics, ed.
 Arya Madhavan.
-London and New York: Routledge, 2016, pp. 66-80. (book chapter)
+London and New York: Routledge, 2016, pp. 66-80.